 Thank you for being concerned about your pet’s health and the pet overpopulation problem in your area.
 There are several available financial assistance programs that are designed for those in financial need and are available to a limited number of applicants.
 See below for several of the available programs.
 If you have questions about which you qualify for let us know!

 SNVC FIXX Fund:

-SNVC staff raises funds through fundraisers and private donations that go into the “FIXX FUND.”
+SNVC raises funds through fundraisers and private donations that go into the “FIXX FUND.”
 This fund was created to assist clients on governmental financial assistance that live outside of Moore County.
 In order to qualify for the FIXX Fund, you must be on financial assistance, such as WIC, Food Stamps, Section 8 housing, or Medicaid, provide proof of the assistance and be approved prior to your appointment.
 The costs of surgery are greatly reduced under this program and details of the price you qualify for will be sent with your application approval.